mergesort/Shortcat/README.md

 #### Disadvantages:
 - Not Objective-C compatible.
 - It's not written by Brian, who is a wonderful fella.
+- I wrote it so now I get to maintain it.
+Can't wait to see how that goes. \o/

 ## Installation
 You can use [CocoaPods](http://cocoapods.org/) to install `Shortcat` by adding it to your `Podfile`: